 However, it can take weeks or even months of relentless content production to reap the full benefits of content marketing.
 And if you manage an in-house content team, you’re looking at tens of thousands of dollars spent on content creator salaries.

-The median salary of one content creator based in the U.S. is $40,305—that’s just for one full-time writer.
+The median salary of one content creator based in the U.S. is $41,405 — that’s just for one full-time writer.
 That also doesn’t include the cost of office supplies and utility expenses.

-As a result, many B2B SaaS businesses outsource in order to fulfill their content marketing needs.
+As a result, many B2B businesses considering SaaS content outsourcing in order to fulfill their content marketing needs.

-Statistics show that 57% of the most successful content marketers outsource content marketing activities.
-84% of these content marketers hire contractors and agencies primarily for content creation.
+Statistics show that 57 percent of the most successful content marketers outsource content marketing activities, according to the Content Marketing Institute.
+84 percent of these content marketers hire contractors and agencies primarily for content creation.

-Most B2B SaaS businesses outsource content creation to cut costs.
+Most B2B SaaS businesses use SaaS content outsourcing to cut costs.

 With an in-house team of full-time content creators, you’ll not only pay for their work.
 You’ll also pay office expenses, employee benefits, and taxes.
 Not to mention the hefty upfront costs of providing office space and recruiting the right team.